LOADING ...

 I thought you'd be and laughing all the while

-Why, what's the matter - There's a teardrop in your eye
+Why, what's the matter - friend?
+There's a teardrop in eye

-Come, laugh like me; why 'tis only babes and women would cry.
+Come, like me; why 'tis only babes and women that would cry.

 "Say, boys, if you'd give me just another whiskey, I'll really be

-And I'll right here a picture of the face that drove me mad
+And I'll draw right here a picture of the face that me mad

-Give me that piece of chalk which you mark the baseball score
+Give me that of chalk with which you mark the baseball score

-And you shall see the lovely upon the barroom floor."
+And you see the lovely Madeline upon the barroom floor."

-Another drink and with chalk in hand the began
+Another drink and with chalk in hand the vagabond

-To sketch a face that might buy the soul of any man
+To sketch a face well might buy the soul of any man

-And as he placed another lock upon the shapely head
+And then as he another lock upon the shapely head

-With a shriek, he leaped and fell across the picture - dead.
+With a fearful shriek, he leaped and fell across the - dead.

 Videos